FVOCI Guide (IFRS 9): Fair Value Through Other Comprehensive Income

 01 — Introduction

 FVOCI stands for Fair Value through Other Comprehensive Income.
-It is one of three measurement categories for financial assets introduced by IFRS 9 (Financial Instruments) (effective 1 January 2018), alongside Amortised Cost (AC) and Fair Value through Profit or Loss (FVTPL).
+It is one of three measurement categories for financial assets introduced by IFRS 9 – Financial Instruments (effective 1 January 2018), alongside Amortised Cost (AC) and Fair Value through Profit or Loss (FVTPL).

-Under FVOCI, a financial asset is carried on the balance sheet at its current Fair Value, but changes in that fair value do not immediately flow through the income statement.
-Instead, they accumulate in Other Comprehensive Income (OCI) a separate section of equity, until specific trigger events cause them to be reclassified or recycled.
+Under Fair Value through Other Comprehensive Income, a financial asset is carried on the balance sheet at its current fair value, but changes in that fair value do not immediately flow through the income statement.
+Instead, they accumulate in Other Comprehensive Income (OCI), a separate section of equity until specific trigger events cause them to be reclassified or recycled.

 💡

-FVOCI is designed to reduce income statement volatility for assets that are held for collection and for sale, reflecting both their contractual cash flow purpose and their trading reality without creating artificial earnings swings.
+It is designed to reduce income statement volatility for assets that are held for collection and for sale, reflecting both their contractual cash flow purpose and their trading reality without creating artificial earnings swings.

 📊